Voluntary Liquidation Creditors

 - Not able to afford to pay creditors.

-Often, company directors, therefore, themselves fall into financial difficulties.
-The cause may be directly related to a poor performing company.
+Often, company directors themselves fall into financial difficulties.
+The cause may directly be related to a poor performing company.

 It may have: